Manticore Games raises $100M for user-generated games in the ‘multiverse’

 Getting traction

 The investment comes as the company approaches a major milestone as Core will be available for early access exclusively on the Epic Games Store on April 15.
-After just a few months in alpha testing, Core already offers more than 20,000 free games in every genre, has had roughly half a million projects started on the platform, and has amassed over one million player and creator accounts globally.
+After just a few months in alpha testing, Core already offers more than 20,000 free games, has had roughly half a million projects started on the platform, and has amassed over one million player and creator accounts globally.

 Cofounder Jordan Maynard said in an interview that one of the biggest improvements was the addition of a home world with a centralized hub where players can gather and then go off into the connected worlds.
 This 3D space feels like a kind of plaza in the multiverse.
 The games range from simple Sudoku sessions that you can play at tables to first-person shooters.